m-s7/react-monorepo/packages/ms7-logger/README.md

-# MS7 Codebase
+# Logger

-Main codebase of MS7 project.
+Logger for JavaScript.

 ## Installation